- Scientific name: Conger conger

 Methods and Techniques to Catch Conger Eel

-Mackerel baits are the most commonly used to catch conger with mackerel flappers, heads, and fillets all proven to catch conger.
+Mackerel baits are the most commonly used to catch large conger with mackerel flappers, heads, and fillets all proven to catch this species.
 Full large squid, cuttlefish and bluey can also catch big eels, while some anglers have success using rocking or pouting as bait, as these species are likely food sources which conger eels will come across in their natural environment.
 The very roughest and heaviest ground has the highest chance of being home to a conger eel, and tackle loss will inevitably be high.
-For this reason anglers should incorporate some sort or rotten bottom or weak link release into the rigs they use – have a look at the short range conger rig featured in the rigs section of this website.
+For this reason anglers should incorporate some sort of rotten bottom or weak link release into the rigs they use – have a look at the short range conger rig featured in the rigs section of this website.
 Knowing when to strike a conger bite can be difficult as conger can be surprisingly shy biters, so it is wise to give them time to take a bait fully before striking and reeling in.
 However, if a conger is given too long it may well make its way into a hole or manage to wedge itself into a crevice or crack.
 If this happens a decent-sized conger will likely be impossible to budge and the angler will have no choice other than to pull until the line breaks.
 Knowing when to strike and reel in with conger eels is a matter of judgement.
 It is also wise to leave the reel on the ratchet so that a conger taking and moving off with a bait will take line and give an audible warning.
 Using this method eliminates the risk of the rod being pulled into the sea – something a large conger eel is more than capable of doing.